 - clonefrom: true or false.
 If set to true other nodes might prefer to use this node for bootstrap (take pg_basebackup from).
 If there are several nodes with clonefrom tag set to true the node to bootstrap from will be chosen randomly.
 The default value is false. - noloadbalance: true or false.
 If set to true the node will return HTTP Status Code 503 for the GET / replica REST API health-check and therefore will be excluded from the load-balancing.
-Defaults to false. - replicatefrom: The IP address/hostname of another replica.
+Defaults to false. - replicatefrom: The name of another replica to replicate from.
 Used to support cascading replication. - nosync: true or false.
 If set to true the node will never be selected as a synchronous replica. - nofailover: true or false, controls whether this node is allowed to participate in the leader race and become a leader.
-Defaults to false, meaning this node can participate in leader races. - failover_priority: integer, controls the priority that this node should have during failover.
+Defaults to false, meaning this node can participate in leader races.

+- failover_priority: integer, controls the priority that this node should have during failover.
 Nodes with higher priority will be preferred over lower priority nodes if they received/replayed the same amount of WAL.
 However, nodes with higher values of receive/replay LSN are preferred regardless of their priority.
-If the failover_priority is 0 or negative such node is not allowed to participate in the leader race and to become a leader (similar to nofailover: true).
+If the failover_priority is 0 or negative such node is not allowed to participate in the leader race and to become a leader (similar to nofailover: true). - nostream: true or false.
+If set to true the node will not use replication protocol to stream WAL.
+It will rely instead on archive recovery (if restore_command is configured) and pg_wal/pg_xlog polling.
+It also disables copying and synchronization of permanent logical replication slots on the node itself and all its cascading replicas.
+Setting this tag on primary node has no effect.

-Warning: Provide only one of nofailover or failover_priority.
+Provide only one of nofailover or failover_priority.
 Providing nofailover: true is the same as failover_priority: 0, and providing nofailover: false will give the node priority 1.